How to avoid Venmo scams and keep your money safe: Header image

 Venmo is one of the most popular payment apps used to send and receive money for personal and business transactions alike.
-As with any financial platform, however, hackers use it to commit fraud and target users for Venmo scams.
+As with any financial platform, however, hackers and scammers in 2026 use it to commit fraud and target users for Venmo scams.

 Keep reading to learn what a Venmo scam is, how it works, and the most popular scams.
 You’ll also discover how to spot scams and how to keep your money safe.